 Activation / Connection

-Whatever the camera you are holding in hands, either it’s a Dahua Consumer or an IMOU, their activation and control happen via IMOU app, available for free in App Store and Google Play.
+Whatever the camera you are holding in your hands, whether it’s a Dahua Consumer or an IMOU, their activation and control happen via the IMOU app, available for free in the App Store and Google Play.
 And the exact process is no different and is made very convenient:

 – Install IMOU App